-This type of AHD is characterized predominately by inattention and distractibility without hyperactivity.
+This type of ADHD is characterized predominately by inattention and distractibility without hyperactivity.

 ADHD is one of the most researched areas in child and adolescent mental health.
 However, the precise cause of the disorder is still unknown.
 Available evidence suggests that ADHD is genetic.
 It is a brain-based biological disorder.
 Low levels of dopamine (a brain chemical), which is a neurotransmitter (a type of brain chemical), are found in children with ADHD.
 Brain imaging studies using PET scanners (positron emission tomography; a form of brain imaging that makes it possible to observe the human brain at work) show that brain metabolism in children with ADHD is lower in the areas of the brain that control attention, social judgment, and movement.

-Estimates suggest that about 2 million children (3 percent to 5 percent) have ADHD.
+Estimates suggest that about two million children (three to five percent) have ADHD.
 Boys are two to three times more likely to have ADHD than girls.